1977 Indian general election

 General elections were held in India between 16 and 20 March 1977 to elect the members of the sixth Lok Sabha.
 The elections took place during the Emergency period, which expired on 21 March 1977, shortly before the final results were announced.

 The elections resulted in a heavy defeat for the Indian National Congress (R), with the incumbent Prime Minister and INC(R) party leader Indira Gandhi losing her seat in Rae Bareli, while her son Sanjay lost his seat in Amethi.
-The call for restoration of democracy by revoking the Emergency is considered to be a major reason for the sweeping victory for the opposition Janata Alliance, whose leader Morarji Desai was sworn in as the fourth Prime Minister of India on 24 March.
-At 81, Desai became the oldest man to be elected Prime Minister of India.
+Morarji Desai of the Janata Party took office as the first non-Congress Prime Minister on 24 March.
+The call for restoration of democracy by revoking the Emergency is considered to be a major reason for the sweeping victory for the opposition Janata Alliance, At 81, Desai became the oldest man to be elected Prime Minister of India.

 Background

-The sixth general elections, which were conducted for 542 seats in single-member constituencies, represented 27 Indian states and union territories.
+A total of 542 members were elected from single-member constituencies.
 These 542 constituencies remained same until 2004 Indian general elections for the 14th Lok Sabha.

 The Emergency declared by the Indira Gandhi led Congress(R) government was the core issue in the 1977 elections.
 Civil liberties were suspended during the national emergency from 25 June 1975 to 21 March 1977 and Prime Minister Indira Gandhi assumed vast powers.

 Gandhi had become unpopular for her decision and paid for it during the elections.
 On 18 January, Gandhi called for fresh elections and released some political prisoners.
 Many remained in prison until she was ousted from office and a new prime minister took over.
 On 20 January, four opposition parties, the Indian National Congress (Organisation), the Bharatiya Jana Sangh, the Bharatiya Lok Dal and the Praja Socialist Party, decided to fight the elections under a single banner called the Janata alliance.
 The alliance used the symbol allocated to Bhartiya Lok Dal as their symbol on the ballot papers.

 The Janata Alliance reminded voters of the excesses and human rights violations during the Emergency, like compulsory sterilisation and imprisonment of political leaders.
 The Janata campaign said the elections would decide whether India would have "democracy or dictatorship."
 The Congress(R) looked jittery.
 Agriculture and Irrigation Minister Babu Jagjivan Ram quit the party in the first week of February; other notable Congress(R) stalwarts who crossed the floor with Jagjivan Ram before the election were Hemvati Nandan Bahuguna and Nandini Satpathy.